Cuxton

 Ownership:

 Also called Medway Works, but not to be confused with the nearby Weekes plant, which was also sometimes called Medway.
-The history of this plant is somewhat confused, since all the written sources say that it ceased operation in 1891.
-The plant was set up on what was originally a brickworks site and a block of four Johnson chamber kilns, soon expanded to six (180 t/week), was installed.
-It was clearly intented to expand the plant, but the company went bankrupt in 1891.
+All historians seem to have missed the point that this plant was part of a Ponzi scheme got up by Jabez Spencer Balfour, one of H O O'Hagan's more disreputable associates.
+A "pop-up" promoter company (the Public Works & Contract Co.
+Ltd) hired the unfortunate engineer Eliel Robson Cummin (b 1839, Shildon, Co.
+Durham: d 14/11/1884, Frindsbury, Kent) to set up the plant, paying 10% dividends before the plant was operational.
+The company went bankrupt in 1891, when Balfour fled the country in a vain attempt to escape the law.
 The quarry continued in use as shown by the OS maps, with chalk extracted sufficient for 27,000 tonnes of clinker in 1883-1891, and for 48,000 tonnes in 1896-1909.
-It seems that the abandoned plant was reinstated by Booth & Co, and was operated until shortly after the APCM takeover.
+It seems that the abandoned plant was acquired by Booth & Co and reinstated, and was operated until shortly after the APCM takeover.
 The plant was also used a shipping point for the Borstal Court plant.
 The plant was cleared before WWI, and Blue Circle landfilled the quarry in the 1970s.

 Power supply